H1mJT/GDC-Engineering-Fellowship-Registration-Question/README.md

 # This is a solution for the below problem asked while registering:

+## Go to directory and in cmd use task or .\task and in powershell use ./task or .\task

 ## Global Digital Corps - Software Engineering Test Problem | Priority list